-Angelica Generosa is from South River, New Jersey.
+Angelica Generosa (she/her) is from South River, New Jersey.
 She studied on scholarship at the School of American Ballet and Princeton Ballet, and she attended summer courses at the School of American Ballet, Chautauqua Summer Program, and New Jersey Ballet.
 She also studied with Gina Forcella in Sayreville, New Jersey.
-In 2011, Ms. Generosa joined Pacific Northwest Ballet as an apprentice and was promoted to corps de ballet in 2012 and soloist in 2016.
+Angelica joined Pacific Northwest Ballet as an apprentice in 2011.
+She was promoted to corps de ballet in 2012, soloist in 2016, and principal in 2020.

-Ms. Generosa was the recipient of the Youth American Grand Prix Regional Hope Award in 2005, and she was a YGAP New York finalist in 2007.
-She was also the recipient of the School of American Ballet Mae Wien Award for Outstanding Promise.
+Angelica was the recipient of the Youth American Grand Prix Regional Hope Award in 2005, and she was a YAGP New York finalist in 2007.
+She also was the recipient of the School of American Ballet Mae L. Wien Award for Outstanding Promise.